jsguides

 );

-vertexAttribPointer tells WebGL how to interpret the raw bytes in the buffer — in this case, pairs of floats representing x/y coordinates.
+vertexAttribPointer tells WebGL how to interpret the raw bytes in the buffer.
+In this case, those bytes are pairs of floats representing x/y coordinates.

 Before drawing, set the viewport.
 WebGL draws into a portion of the canvas called the viewport: